wadave/antigravity-vibecoding-sportsai/README.md

 - Python 3.11+
 - Node.js 18+
-- Google Cloud CLI configured with access to the `dw-genai-dev` project.
+- Google Cloud CLI configured with access to the `your project id` project.
 - Authenticated with Google Cloud: `gcloud auth application-default login`

 ## Project Structure